South Australian Spinal Cord Injury Service (SASCIS)

 SORT’s allied health and nursing staff provide home, centre and phone based services to support the transition from inpatient rehabilitation to community independence and participation.

 SORT provides specialist advice and consultation to other services and health professionals working with people with a new spinal cord injury.

-People with a newly acquired spinal cord injury who have completed their inpatient rehabilitation at Hampstead Rehabilitation Centre can access this service.
-SORT services are available following an individual’s discharge from the Hampstead Spinal Injury Unit to help with transition to the community.
+People with a newly acquired spinal cord injury who have completed their inpatient rehabilitation at Repat Health Precinct can access this service.
+SORT services are available following an individual’s discharge from the Spinal Rehabilitation Unit to help with transition to the community.
 Health professionals providing services to individuals with a newly acquired spinal cord injury may contact SORT for specialist advice and guidance.

 Statewide Rehabilitation Services Building - Repat Health Precinct

 Phone: (08) 7326 1600